Ranjeet7875/virtual-classroom-/README.md

 ## Deployment

 The platform can be deployed to any modern hosting service that supports Node.js applications (Heroku, Vercel, AWS, etc.).
-Detailed deployment instructions can be found in the `DEPLOYMENT.md` file.
+Our current deployment is hosted on Netlify at [https://fabulous-choux-035a20.netlify.app/](https://fabulous-choux-035a20.netlify.app/).

-## Contributing
+## Team Members

-We welcome contributions from the community!
-Please read our `CONTRIBUTING.md` file for guidelines on how to submit pull requests, report issues, and suggest enhancements.
+- Mansi
+- Narsi
+- Ranjeet

 ## Roadmap